LagoLunatic/dsvrandom/README.txt

 Q: I can't find something I need to progress!

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.
+If you check the "Reveal breakable walls" option in the Game tweaks tab, all breakable walls will always blink as if you had Peeping Eye/Eye for Decay on.
-You can check the spoiler log located in /logs/spoiler_log.txt.
+You can also check the spoiler log located in /logs/spoiler_log.txt.
 This lists the area that each progression item got placed in.

 Q: I can't make the jump in the room after Flying Armor.